Hermit210/payuur/README.md

 #  payuur: The  Event planning  Platform for web3

-A **real-time, decentralized event platform** built for the **MagicBlock Real-Time Side Track** of the **Cypherpunk Hackathon**.
-Combining cutting-edge real-time analytics with cypherpunk privacy principles on Solana.
+A **real-time, decentralized event platform** built for the  of the  Combining cutting-edge real-time analytics with cypherpunk privacy principles on Solana.

 ###  **LIVE DEPLOYMENT**